brylevkirill/notes/Reinforcement Learning.md

 ----

   "Policy gradient methods are attractive because they are end-to-end: there is explicit policy and principled approach that directly optimizes expected reward."
-  "Policy gradient methods work well only in settings where there are few discrete choices so that algorithm is not hopelessly sampling through huge search space."

   limitations of policy gradient optimization:
   - inefficient use of data, large number of samples required